NATIVE (Nash Trial to validate IVA337 Efficacy) Phase IIb trial

 Odiparcil (IVA336) is a small molecule with the potential to become the first oral substrate reduction therapy for MPS I, II and VI.

-Inventiva is currently preparing a 26 week, double blinded, randomized, placebo controlled phase IIa clinical study to investigate the safety, pharmacokinetics and efficacy of oral administration of odiparcil in adult patients with MPS type VI receiving enzyme replacement therapy (ERT).
+A 26 week, double blinded, randomized, placebo controlled phase IIa clinical study to investigate the safety, pharmacokinetics and efficacy of oral administration of odiparcil in adult patients with MPS type VI receiving enzyme replacement therapy (ERT) is currently ongoing.
 The study also has an open label arm with patients currently not on ERT.
-The iMProveS trial will be recruiting patients at the end of the year.
+The iMProveS trial open and recruiting patients.